 These results indicate that limiting potential environmental causes of lung inflammation in patients with a genetic risk for pulmonary hypertension may help prevent the development of the disease, the study said.

-Other Stanford co-authors of the study are Xinguo Jiang, MD, PhD, project leader; Yon Sung, MD, clinical assistant professor of pulmonary and critical care medicine; medical student Ting-Hsuan Wu; Peter Kao, MD, PhD, associate professor of pulmonary and critical care medicine; research scientists Aiqin Cao, PhD, and Lingli Wang, MD; research assistant Patrick Zhang; former postdoctoral scholar James Chappell, PhD; Shravani Pasupneti, MD, instructor of medicine; research assistants Petra Dahms, Allen Tu, Eric Shuffle and Yesl Kim; biostatician Peter Maguire; Hassan Chaib, PhD, director of laboratory operations; Roham Zamanian, MD, associate professor of medicine; Michael Snyder, MD, professor and chair of genetics; and Marlene Rabinovitch, MD, professor of pediatric cardiology.
+Other Stanford co-authors of the study are Xinguo Jiang, MD, PhD, project leader; Yon Sung, MD, clinical assistant professor of pulmonary and critical care medicine; medical student Ting-Hsuan Wu; Peter Kao, MD, PhD, associate professor of pulmonary and critical care medicine; research scientists Aiqin Cao, PhD, and Lingli Wang, MD; research assistant Patrick Zhang; former postdoctoral scholar James Chappell, PhD; Shravani Pasupneti, MD, instructor of medicine; research assistants Petra Dahms, Allen Tu, Eric Shuffle and Yesl Kim; biostatician Peter Maguire; Hassan Chaib, PhD, director of laboratory operations; Roham Zamanian, MD, associate professor of medicine; Michael Snyder, PhD, professor and chair of genetics; and Marlene Rabinovitch, MD, professor of pediatric cardiology.

 Researchers at the University of Michigan, Virginia Commonwealth University, the Universite Paris-Sud and the Universite Paris-Saclay also contributed to the study.